plagueint/plagueint/README.md

 # plagueint
-Modelisation of viruses propagation on a worldwide scale
+Modelisation of viruses propagation on a worldwide scale.

+Access our github repository: https://github.com/plagueint/plagueint